iandreariley/pisa_visualization/README.md

 beyond the scope of this project, but I encourage you to think about possible solutions and implement one if you can.

+>You’ve done a great job of implementing a ‘martini-glass’ narrative in this visualisation!
+I note that the dotted lines for USA and Shanghai (China) have different meanings on consecutive views of the visualisation: first mean, then maximum and minimum.
+You could distinguish these by making the lines more visually different or by adding labels.
+I like the fact that there is a drop-down menu to highlight lines, as well as the mouseover.
+This makes the final view easier to use.
+To make the final graphic more interactively usable, you should consider ways to make the information for each individual country easier to see.
+For example, it might be useful to display information for a chosen country somewhere in the main screen rather than on a tooltip.
+You could also consider allowing highlighting of a country via clicking, as well as or instead of a mouseover.

 The following are emails I recieved back from friends who took a look at the project, which I shared on [my website][ http://iandreariley.com/pisa.html].